goraz/cast/README.md

 Contributing
 ------------
-If you are interested in contributing in this project please create a pull request.
+If you are interested in contributing to this project please create a pull request.
 I appreciate your help!